• Skip to primary navigation

 Instructions

-First, make one pie crust, roll it out and form it to your pie plate.
+First, make one pie crust, roll it out, and form it on your pie plate.
 (A deeper pie pan works best with this recipe.)

-Peel and dice the 2 potatoes and add them to a pan with 3 cups water and bring them to a boil.
+Peel and dice the 2 potatoes, add them to a saucepan with 3 cups water, and bring them to a boil.
 Keep them at a low boil for 7-8 minutes until tender.
-Drain off water and set the potatoes aside.
+Drain off the water and set the potatoes aside.

 Remove from heat and stir in chicken, potatoes, and mixed vegetables.
 Set aside.